clueboard/milc/docs/api_milc.md

  | entrypoint(description)
 ```

-Set the entrypoint for when no subcommand is provided.
+Decorator that marks the entrypoint for simple scripts without subcommands.

 <a name="milc.MILC.add_subcommand"></a>
 #### add\_subcommand